IHE/ITI.MHD/input/pagecontent/ITI-66.md

 #### 2:3.66.5.1 Security Audit Considerations

-The security audit criteria are similar to those for the Registry Stored Query [ITI-18](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html) transaction.
+The security audit criteria are similar to those for the Registry Stored Query [\[ITI-18\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html) transaction.

 ##### 2:3.66.5.1.1 Document Consumer Audit

-The Document Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document Lists Consumer Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentLists.Audit.Consumer.html).
+The Document Consumer when grouped with ATNA Secure Node or Secure Application Actor shall be able to record a [Find Document Lists Consumer Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentLists.Audit.Consumer.html).
 [Audit Example for a Find Document Lists transaction from consumer perspective](AuditEvent-ex-auditFindDocumentLists-consumer.html).

 ##### 2:3.66.5.1.2 Document Responder Audit

-The Document Responder when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document Lists Responder Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentLists.Audit.Responder.html).
+The Document Responder when grouped with ATNA Secure Node or Secure Application Actor shall be able to record a [Find Document Lists Responder Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentLists.Audit.Responder.html).
 [Audit Example for a Find Document Lists Transaction from responder perspective](AuditEvent-ex-auditFindDocumentLists-responder.html).